complyue/Roo-NB/README.md

 ## Usage

-Once installed, the extension will automatically register its tools with Roo.
+Once installed, the extension will automatically register its tools with VSCode's language model interface.

-You can then use the tools in Roo by asking it to:
+You can then use the tools with any compatible language model by asking it to:

 - "Show me information about the active notebook"
 - "Get details of all the cells in the active notebook"